 In 2016 she was shortlisted for the prestigious PMSA's Marsh award for excellence in public sculpture for her work on the Gurkha Memorial, Folkestone.

 Rebecca’s distinctive line of charcoal drawings have developed over the last 12 years.
 Time spent travelling and working in Nepal and India has given her an unbending respect for the women who live there.
 Inspired by their strength, elegance, and humility in the face of social and environmental hardship, she has sought to pay homage to them through her drawings.
-Drawing from her minds eye, Rebecca aims to capture their sense of movement and the unmistakable “feel” of what it is to see these ethereal paragons in their surroundings.
+Drawing from her minds eye, Rebecca's drawings celebrate their strength, while capturing their sense of movement and the unmistakable “feel” of what it is to see these inspiringly ethereal paragons in their surroundings.
 Gradually over the years she has started to introduce the use of gold leaf, and cultural references in the form of block printing found in their saris, into her drawings.
 Using a technique she has developed, she draws on gold leaf to build beautiful and unusual drawings which pay homage to the women who evolve from within them.
 Rebecca’s emphasis on traditional skills while incorporating beautifully crafted imagery is building a reputation with private and public collectors alike, both in the UK and abroad.

 Increasingly through her sculpture, Rebecca is working on projects that highlight humanitarian issues which celebrate the strength of the human spirit, and the importance of freedom to thrive.
 Time spent shadowing Circus Kathmandu in Nepal has given her the inspiration for a collection of sculptures that she is working on in-between commissions to highlight and support their anti-trafficking awareness campaigns.
 Rebecca works in clay, wax, bronze and bronze resin, mild and stainless steel and copper.

-Rebecca works to all scale with public commissioning bodies, garden designers and private clients alike, with her versatile approach ensuring that her choice of materials and technique are specific to the requirements of each individual clients commission.
-To view examples of both types of work, please click on the relevant galleries.
+Rebecca works to all scale with Charitable organisations, public commissioning bodies, garden designers and private clients alike.
+With over 20 years of experience, her versatile approach ensures that her choice of materials and technique are specific to the requirements of each individual clients commission.
+To view examples of both types of work, please click below.